dbulashevich/dbulashevich.github.io/_drafts/passwords.md

 - **Recoverability** I can recover access to my account if something goes wrong.
 - **Usability** I can effortlessly log into my account whenever I want.

-This is not a comparison of different password managers but an attempt to show threat models for different approaches and provide a background for choosing a right solution based on your own needs.
+This is not a comparison of different password managers but an attempt to show how threat modelling helps you choose a right solution based on your own needs.
 <cut />
 ### Introduction
-I personally have 20+ accounts (e-mail, social networks, e-shops, e-banking, etc.).
-Some of those accounts are of no value for me and have not a lot of sensitive information but losing other would be a very unpleasant event.
+I personally have 20+ accounts (e-mails, social networks, e-shops, etc.).
+Some of those are of no value and have not any sensitive information but losing others would be a very unpleasant event.
 For a few years I used a common weak password for invaluable accounts, a bit stronger for my primary e-mail, and "Sign with Google" for the rest.
 But everything has its price and authenticating everywhere with a single account is not an exclusion.
 One day I waked up with quite an ordinary questions:
 1. What if someone hacks into my Google account?
 2. Is Google itself able to access every of my bound accounts?